AztechMC/Modern-Industrialization/README.md

 and modify it to remove the erroring entries.

 ## Creating an addon for Modern Industrialization
+Everything in the `aztechmc.modern_industrialization.api` package is the stable public API, which will not change during a major Minecraft version.
+(Unless stated otherwise in the documentation of the relevant files).

-There is no public API.
-If you want one to be made, for example to add new types of pipes or machines, please come discuss the features you need on our Discord.
+If you need more things to be exposed please come discuss the features you need on our Discord.
 The link is on CurseForge.

 ## License